 Plans for rehabilitation form part of the approval process for mining, and rehabilitation takes place progressively throughout the life of a mine and well after it has closed.
 The objective is to ensure the resulting landform is safe, stable and non-polluting and reflects the surrounding landscape, or improves on it.

 During FY22, we undertook significant progressive rehabilitation, including rehabilitating 228 hectares of land formerly used for mining activities and planting over 90,000 trees in rehabilitation areas.

 Find out more about how we rehabilitate mined land here.

 We generate various types of waste during exploration, construction, operation and closure activities across our mine sites.

 Our approach to mineral waste management includes segregation and placement of overburden and coal reject materials in waste emplacements which are designed to be safe, stable and non-polluting.

-The Whitehaven Group does not own or operate any tailings dams.
+We do not own or operate any active tailings dams.

 We employ a range of methods to limit our impact on air quality, including using water carts and dust suppressants to minimise dust.